- Why do companies consider nearshoring for software development?

 Being a real part of a project is the key

 Perhaps many agencies wouldn’t be so keen to admit that, but it’s true that a feeling of connection to the project and the people involved in it brings out the best in developers.
 Knowing each other only on the basis of formal calls and emails cannot build that degree of involvement.
-The geographical closeness and the ability to meet for workshops or even crunch, if necessary, is invaluable for the process.
+The geographical closeness and the ability to meet for workshops or even crunch, if necessary, are invaluable for the process.
 Thanks to those meetings, we’re becoming one team with a common goal.
 It draws an extra level of effort and responsibility in every member of the project.

 The World has gotten smaller

 In the last few years, nearshoring has become a go-to strategy for many corporations and founders for all the reasons mentioned in this article.
 At this point, 60% of our partnerships are in this model.